-6.2.3.3 Passenger stations
+7.4.3 Passenger stations

-The charge for access to passenger stations, the buildings and the other associated infrastructures (cf. 6.2.2.2) includes the use of the tracks, platforms and areas open to the public, including elevators and escalators.
+The charge for access to passenger stations, the buildings and the other associated infrastructures includes the use of the tracks, platforms and areas open to the public, including elevators and escalators.
 It also includes the posting of departing trains according to the available installations, and announcement for trains departing from Luxembourg station and an announcement of major disturbances on the platforms, depending on the availabilities.

-6.2.3.4 Freight terminals
+7.4.4 Freight terminals

-The charge for access to freight terminals (cf. 6.2.2.3) includes the use of the loading platforms and tracks.
+The charge for access to freight terminals includes the use of the loading platforms and tracks.

-The pricing for the use of the Bettembourg container and rail motorway terminals can be obtained from the operators whose particulars are given in $\underline{5.3.1.2}$.
+The pricing for the use of the Bettembourg container and rail motorway terminals can be obtained from the operators whose particulars are given in 7.3.2.1.

-The pricing for the use of the Mertert port installations, other than the railway tracks, can be obtained from the operators whose particulars are given in 5.3.1.7.
+The pricing for the use of the Mertert Port installations, other than the railway tracks, can be obtained from the operators whose particulars are given in 7.3.7.1.

-6.2.3.5 Bettembourg marshalling yards
+7.4.5 Bettembourg marshalling yards

-Access to the Bettembourg marshalling yards (cf. $\underline{6.2.2.4}$) includes the use of the marshalling and brake testing installations.
+Access to the Bettembourg marshalling yards includes the use of the marshalling and brake testing installations.

-6.2.3.6 Formation tracks
+7.4.6 Formation tracks

-Access to the formation tracks (cf. 6.2.2.5) includes the use of the tracks.
+Access to the formation tracks includes the use of the tracks.

-6.2.3.7 Storage sidings
+7.4.7 Storage sidings

-The charge associated with the use of the storage sidings (cf. 6.2.2.6) includes the use of the tracks.
+The charge associated with the use of the storage sidings includes the use of the tracks.

-6.2.3.8 Maintenance centres and other technical infrastructures a) Exterior washing installation
+7.4.8 Maintenance centres and other technical infrastructures a) Exterior washing installation